 By adding second or third components to commercial spaces, business owners can enjoy the benefits of multiple revenue streams while keeping overheads low.
 Consumers who would have had to travel to several different locations can now take advantage of multiple experiences in an immersive urban environment that can evolve from day to night.

 Curated events are on the rise, too.
 Gyms offer guest DJs and special classes, and restaurants and bars hold themed events targeting specific markets.

 Residential spaces also reflect these shifts.
 The lockdowns of the pandemic have emphasized the value of socially enriching experiences.
 That means a rewrite of how residents use community spaces like gyms and wellness centers.

-Property managers are now partnering with companies specializing in curating tenant-focused events, like fitness classes, to activate shared spaces, increasing the value offered to tenants.
+Property managers are now partnering with companies specializing in the development projects curating tenant-focused events, like fitness classes, to activate shared spaces, increasing the value offered to tenants.

-The pandemic stimulated a new understanding of urban environments: what they offer, what they lack and how they can evolve.
+The pandemic stimulated a new understanding of urban environments: what they offer, what they lack, and in the future, how they can evolve.
 By promoting flexible models of living, working and doing business, mixed-use developments can meet the shifting needs of city dwellers today and prepare urban spaces for the next phase of revitalization.